MaxHill/bg_jobs/README.md

 This example sets up a `default_queue` to handle `example_worker` jobs.
 When a job with the payload "Hello!" is dispatched, it is stored in the database, picked up by the queue, and logged.

+# Architecture
+*TODO:* expand this section

+Program architecture:
+- *otp supervisor*
+  - *otp worker* - queue (0 or more)
+    - Polls the database on specified interval looking for avaliable jobs of the type it can handle
+  - *otp worker* - scheduled jobs queue (0 or more)
+    - Polls the database on specified interval looking for avaliable jobs of the type it can handle
+    - Enqueus a new job with apropriate avalible at after processing is done
+  - *otp worker* - monitor (1 per program)
+    - Holds Subjects to all workers in bg_jobs.
+This is used for named lookup

+## Durability
+TODO: update, this is not exactly correct any more..
+~~Jobs are claimed with a timestamp and queue/scheduled job name.
+Each queue and scheduled job should have a unique name even across machines.
+Whenever the worker starts up it clears out previously claimed jobs.
+This way if a worker crashes and the supervisor restarts it there is no abandoned jobs.~~

 # Supervisor Integration in bg_jobs